shrey-x/ai-llm-red-team-handbook/docs/Chapter_09_LLM_Architectures_and_System_Components.md

 Understanding these components transitions you from "guessing passwords" to "engineering exploits."

-## X.Y Ethical and Legal Considerations
+## 9.8 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.